Sanmeet007/dynamic-js/README.md

 # Dynamic JS

-Js class which dynamically changes the values in selected element , on top of that remebers states.
+Experience the power of a dynamic JavaScript class that not only elegantly updates selected element values, but also intelligently recalls previous states.

 ## Quick Usage